CrisesUrv/microaggregation-based_anonymization_tool/README.md

 | Discharge_date  | date             |
 | Diagnosis_ID    | semantic         |

 Semantic attributes (Diagnosis_IDini and Diagosis_ID) are expressed with SNOMED-CT codes.
-To semantically manage them, an OWL ontology modeling the domain of this values is needed.
+To semantically manage them [[1][2][3]](#Resources), an OWL ontology modeling the domain of this values is needed.
 This ontology (snomed-ontology.owl) can be generated from the [SNOMED-CT International Edition](https://www.nlm.nih.gov/healthit/snomedct/international.html) (RF2 format) files with the ['Snomed OWL Toolkit'](https://github.com/IHTSDO/snomed-owl-toolkit) tool as follows:

 ```
 java -jar snomed-owl-toolkit.jar -rf2-to-owl -rf2-snapshot-archives SnomedCT_InternationalRF2.zip